Fully Lattice-Linear Algorithms: Background: Types of Lattice-Linear Systems

 However, lattices can be induced in the state space algorithmically in these cases.
 In \cite{Gupta2021}, we presented algorithms for some of such problems.
 Specifically, the algorithms presented in \cite{Gupta2021} partition the state space into two parts: feasible and infeasible states, and induce multiple lattices among the feasible states.
 These algorithms work in two phases.
-The first phase takes the system from an infeasible state to a feasible state (where the graph starts to exhibit the desired property).
+The first phase takes the system from an infeasible state to a feasible state (where the system starts to exhibit the desired property), which is an element of a lattice.
 In the second phase, only an \imped node can change its state.
 This phase takes the system from a feasible state to an optimal state.
 These algorithms converge starting from an arbitrary state; they are called \textit{eventually lattice-linear self-stabilizing algorithms.}

-\begin{example}\textit{\mds}.
+\begin{example}\textbf{\mds}.
 In the minimal dominating set problem, the task is to choose a minimal set of nodes $\mathcal{D}$ in a given graph $G$ such that for every node in $V(G)$, either it is in $\mathcal{D}$, or at least one of its neighbours is in $\mathcal{D}$.
 Each node $i$ stores a variable $i[st]$ with domain $\{IN, OUT\}$; $i\in\mathcal{D}$ iff $i[st]=IN$.

 \end{example}

 \textit{Remark}: The minimal dominating set (MDS) problem is not a lattice-linear problem.
 This is because, for any given node $i$, an optimal state can be reached if $i$ does or does not change its state.
 Thus $i$ cannot be deemed as \imped or not \imped under the natural constraints of \mds.